-Music - Melodic sound produced by the team in any way, unless defined differently in the problem.
+Music - The coordinated structure of sound produced by the team, unless a problem states otherwise.

 One or more team members - If something is required to be operated, driven, or portrayed by one or more team members, this may be more than one member at a time, or it may be one member at a time.
 In either case, the team members may change; they do not have to be the same individuals throughout the entire performance.